-After the initial 30-or-so-minute rush, the high makes abusers feel confident, productive, and sometimes arrogant or argumentative.
-During this high, appetite drops and energy soars, making meth a highly and quickly addictive substance.
+According to the National Survey on Drug Use and Health, over 14 million people have tried methamphetamine, making it one of the most commonly misused mind-altering substances.
+After the initial 30-minute rush, the high makes meth users feel confident, productive and sometimes arrogant or argumentative.
+During these feelings, appetite drops and energy soars, making meth a highly and quickly addictive substance.

 - Intense itchiness